CodeYourFuture/fundamentals-course/instructor-notes.md

 ## Khan Academy

 <!-- TODO: add notes on signing up as a teacher -->
+In order to monitor student progress on the course, it is recommended that several teacher and TA volunteers set themselves up a 'class' in KA right at the very start of the module, and then get ALL students to join ALL classes.
+This gives visibility of the student rota, their exercise progress, and perhaps most importantly, their project attempts.

 Student progress often won't be updated on your dashboard until as much as 5-10 minutes have passed